 Prior to joining SABI Barney went onto work in Paris for a firm that developed and financed large infrastructure projects across Europe, North America and Africa.
 He was responsible for conducting their investor reporting, communications and stakeholder engagement.

 He stood in the 2017 general election as a candidate for the Conservative party.

 Max Roch - Consultant

 Having previously worked for CTF Partners, Max has experience ranging from national campaigns to private individuals.
-Independently he has worked on political campaigns in Africa, with a focus on digital strategy, intra-party communications and workshops in campaigning tactics.
+Independently he has worked on political campaigns in Africa and the Middle East, with a focus on digital strategy, intra-party communications and workshops in campaigning tactics.